ds504-project2/Divvy/README.md

 - 3).
 Set s = m, and repeat 1) to 2) until s == d, which means the next station (s) is the destination station (d)

-## 3 Evaluation of Our Algorithm (Compare with globally shortest path algorithm)
+## 3 Evaluation of Our Algorithm (Compare with GSP algorithm)
-Use the pairs of stations which are far away than 30 mins.
+There are 41609 pairs of stations which are far away more than 30 minutes.
+#### Comparasion with distance based GSP
+- 1).
+Average travelling distance: LSP - GSP = 0.48566 kilometers.
+- 2).
+Average travelling time: LSP - GSP = -3.35 minutes.
+#### Comparasion with time based GSP
+- 1).
+Average travelling distance: LSP - GSP = -2.88435 kilometers.
+- 2).
+Average travelling time: LSP - GSP = 11.59 minutes.